insomnius/code-geek/README.md

 # Code Geek

 This repo is dedicated to store all of programing interview test from a very simple one to a very hardest one, algorithm impmlementation and all of geeky code.
+The aim of this repo is to help people to learn algorithm better and find solution that maybe useful in the future.

 ## Prerequisites